chipotle/Elixir.bbpackage/README.md

 3. Unzip that release into a `Language Servers` subdirectory of the `Contents` subdirectory of the BBEdit package.

 4. Now double-click **Elixir.bbpackage**.

+### The wrong way

+Don't muck about with BBEdit's application package to try and install this.
+It will lead to sadness.

 ## Configuration